aakashgusain1990/Text-Encryption/README.md

 ###### `git pull` or `git pull origin main`
 ###### After writing this on command prompt all the files in Github repository will come to your computer.
 It is recommended to do this before pushing the code to repository.

-## 👑 👑 Hurray!!!
-WE just got closer to COMPLETING Website. 😃

-### 🖤💯💥 Thanks to our awesome contributors 💥💯🖤